hep-lbdl/non-resonant-AD-extrapolation/README.md

 ## Make datasets

-Make the test set with `python gen_phys_testset.py -o /path/to/working_dir/`

-Make the physics datasets with `python gen_siginj_phys_dataset.py -o /path/to/working_dir/ -make_static`.
+First ake the physics datasets with `python gen_siginj_phys_dataset.py -o /path/to/working_dir/ -make_static`.
 The `-make_static` flag prepares the MC and ideal bkg datasets.
+This must be done first because it also generate the preprocessor for all the data based on the mc.

   If you want to generate another set of signal injections, run `python gen_siginj_phys_dataset.py -o /path/to/working_dir/ -g 2` where `g` is the random seed.
 The list of signal injections can be seen in `gen_siginj_phys_dataset.py`

+Then make the test set with `python gen_phys_testset.py -o /path/to/working_dir/`

 All data goes into `working_dir/data/`.
 You can also see plots for signal vs. background.

 ## Train models

 Adjust the model architectures and hyperparameters in this repo's `configs` folder.
+You can check the loss plot in `working_dir/models/seed1/` (or whatever data generation seed you chose).
+If you want to run with a nonzero signal fraction, change the argument to `-s` to the s/b fraction.

 ### Reweight

-Run `python run_reweight.py -i /path/to/working_dir`.
-You can check the loss plot in `working_dir/models/seed1/` (or whatever data generation seed you chose).
+Run `python run_reweight.py -i /path/to/working_dir -s 0`

+### Generate

+Run `python run_generate.py -i /path/to/working_dir -s 0`

+### Morph

+Run `python run_morph.py -i /path/to/working_dir -s 0`

+### Context weights

+Run `python run_context_erights.py -i /path/to/working_dir -s 0`

+## Check closure

+Run `python check_CR_closure.py -i /path/to/working_dir -ideal -reweight -generate -morph`

+Visualize the ratios in `graphics_notebooks/check_closure_ratios.ipynb`

+## SR discrimination task

+Run `run_SR_discrim.py -i /path/to/working_dir -full_sup -ideal -reweight -generate -morph`

 _________